 A community or church dinner is one of those things that will keep you human.
 You learn what is going on outside your family and even meet new and interesting people.

-The picture in the post comes from the Swansboro, NC Pig Cook off and Crafts' Fair which was held this past Friday and Saturday.
+The picture in the post comes from the Swansboro, NC Pig Cook off and Crafts' Fair which is held each fall.

-Saturday afternoon we stopped by to enjoy a six dollar dinner of more eastern style barbecue than you can eat.
+We stopped by in fall of 2007 to enjoy a six dollar dinner of more eastern style barbecue than you can eat.
 In the eastern part of the North Carolina, the community meals generally focus on barbecue, fish, and oysters.